 AEGs: Airsoft’s Staple

-The AEG, or automatic electric gun, is by far and away the most common type of airsoft gun for actual gameplay.
+The AEG, or automatic electric gun, is by far the most common type of airsoft gun for actual gameplay.
 Pioneered by the legendary Tokyo Marui in the late 80s and early 90s, the AEG typically uses a battery to power a motor, which in turn spins a set of gears that drawback a piston under spring tension until it slams forward, compressing air within the cylinder and firing it forwards to propel the BB down the gun’s barrel.

 AEGs are all typically going to utilize a hop up system to put a backspin on the BB as its fired, stabilizing it in flight and allowing for a more flat trajectory considering you’re firing a sphere out of a smoothbore barrel.